volkerrath/Py4MT2/README.md

 git clone https://github.com/volkerrath/Py4MT/

+The scripts and jupyter notebooks are available in the subdirectory py4mt.

 This version will run under Python up to 3.7 (3.8 not yet tested).
 To install it in an Linux environment (e.g. Ubuntu, SuSE), you need to the following:

 (1) Download the latest Anaconda or Miniconda version (https://www.anaconda.com/distribution/), and install by runing the downloaded bash script.